aleygues/ks6-scenarios-testing/README.md

 // test/users.test.ts
 import { Lists } from ".keystone/types";
 import { config } from '../../keystone';
-import { query, run } from 'ks6-scenarios-testing';
+import { query, run, custom } from 'ks6-scenarios-testing';
 import { gql } from "@keystone-6/core";

 // This Gql request could be moved to a graphql/users/createUser.ts file for instance